selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ---
 title: Some guidelines for a good life 🌱
-tags: phil sk essais top
+tags: phil skills essais top
 ---